KIRANKUMAR7296/Timeseries/README.md

 - **Time Series forecasting** is an application of Data Science.
 - Every business operates under risk (based on market conditions) and uncertainty (due to some natural calamity)
 - Forecasting helps us to assess these risks, and based on that the budgets can be managed.
+- Time series involves analyzing data points collected to identify patterns and trends for predictions.

-In simple time we can understand with the following equation:
+In simple times we can understand with the following equation:
 ```
 y = f(x)
-y : Dependent Variable (Future)
+y: Dependent Variable (Future)
-x : Independent Variable (Past)
+x: Independent Variable (Past)
 ```

 ### Properties of Time Series data.